be-fe/iSlider/README.md

 #### on

-- In the event of registered iSlider the callback method
+- To register the callback method in the event of iSlider
 - Parameters:
     - `{String}` event name
     - `{Function}` back off method
-    - \[`{Boolean}`\] priority registration, callback events registered to the header event queue during initialization event callbacks are registered in the queue before the default: false
+    - \[`{Boolean}`\] priority registration, callback events registered to the header of the event queue, the event callback is always be the fisrt which is registered at the initialization, Default: false

 #### has

-- Detecting an event callback method already exists
+- Detecting the event callback method is already exists
 - Parameters:
     - `{String}` event name
     - `{Function}` back off method